Will robots ever be better caretakers than humans?

 One aspect Carr sees again and again is adults’ desire to maintain independence, noting, “it’s still very strong among older adults,” especially those of the Greatest Generation who pride themselves on being strong and resilient.
 They don’t necessarily want to depend on their children, but they do need help, and many of them are lonely.
 More than a quarter of women aged 65 to 74 lived alone in 2014, and that number jumps to 42% for those aged 75 to 84, and to 56% among women ages 85 and up.

-Those kind of statistics inspired Israeli-based startup Intuition Robotics to create ElliQ,a smart robotic companion that engages its user throughout the day.
+Those kind of statistics inspired Israeli-based startup Intuition Robotics to create ElliQ, a smart robotic companion that engages its user throughout the day.
 That includes appointment reminders, assisting in video calls to family, suggesting a walk, or just by bringing the outside world in through random facts or funny videos.

 Marketed as the “sidekick for happier aging,” it looks like a cross between Wall-E and a sleek coffeemaker.
 It’s cute enough to elicit warm feelings, yet its shiny exterior very much connotes artificial intelligence.